-For operators of gas-fired power plants, operational flexibility is more important than ever, as more renewables enter the energy mix and pressure mounts to reduce emissions.
-Siemens Energy is implementing a series of upgrades for Trianel’s Hamm-Uentrop power plant that boost both warm- and hot-start as well as fast shutdown capabilities.
-As a result, the power plant can save fuel, reduce emissions and keep revenues flowing.
+As more renewables enter the energy mix and pressure mounts to reduce emissions, Siemens Energy is implementing upgrades for Trianel’s Hamm-Uentrop power plant that boost warm- and hot-start as well as fast shutdown capabilities.

 For the operators of combined cycle plants in Germany, including the one at Hamm-Uentrop in the northwestern corner of the country, arriving late at the party can mean there is no party at all.

 Due to regulatory preferences for renewables and their occasional oversupply, if the plant is not first in when the market opens, it may lose its chance to participate.
 This gives Trianel, the plant’s operator, incentive to be able to start up fast and be first, so it can participate and earn revenue longer.
 It’s also the main reason Trianel is in the middle of a multi-year series of upgrades that are making the plant more flexible.